L271828R/gemini_api_tests/README.md

 # How to use the order object to buil a test

-the Order object accepts a dictionary with trade data in its constructor.
+The Order object accepts a dictionary with trade data in its constructor.

 One can then choose to execute